 Every month I’ll be featuring a new promo/sale.
 These sales cannot be combined with other discounts.

-October Promo: I’m offering a Submission Package for $75.
-This includes in-depth edits for clarification, line edits, and two passes on both a one-page query, as well as a one to two page synopsis.
+February Promo: I’m offering a Query + Synopsis Combo for $50 for the rest of February!
+This includes line edits and two passes on both a one-page query, as well as a one to two page synopsis.

-Please be sure to mention these discounts to me, so I know to apply them to the invoice.
+Please be sure to mention this discount to me, so I know to apply it to the invoice.

 To schedule any of the services or ask questions, please use my contact page.
 All payments are done through PayPal.
 For large services scheduled 4 weeks in advance, payment can be done half in advance (to secure your place), and the other half on the date we begin.
 Anything else will require full payment in advance.